panzerdp/dmitripavlutin.com/README.md

 ## Development installation

-To compile the blog and generate the articles, follow these steps.
+To compile the blog into HTML content, follow these steps.

 Install the dependencies within the project root directory: